Al-Biruni: The Great Father of Indology

 Abu al-Rayhan al-Biruni was born in September 973 CE in a suburb of the city of Cath, the capital of the state.
 Khiva, present-day Khiva, western Uzbekistan.
 Al-Biruni is related to Al-Birun, a Persian word originally meaning “outside or apparent”, which indicates that he was from outside the city.

 Al-Biruni lived the first 15 years of his life in Uzbekistan.
-He departed to Gorgan in 999 CE and was then twenty-five years old.
-In the entourage of Prince Abi al-Abbas Mamoon Khwarizmshah, who assigned him some political missions due to his fluent tongue.
+He departed to Gorgan in 999 CE and was then twenty-five years old in the entourage of Prince Abi al-Abbas Mamoon Khwarizmshah, who assigned him some political missions due to his fluent tongue.
 However, when the emirate fell into the hands of Mahmoud bin Sabkatkin, the ruler of Gharna, he joined him with a group of scholars in his court and, at that time, published his second book.

 Al-Biruni wrote most of his writings in Arabic, and he was also proficient in writing in the Persian language.
 In European books, orientalists referred to many of his valuable writings in their research and studies.